Kettlehead/mm2019-plotline/timeline.md

 Fisher leaks the Puzzlebox's location to Velma's agents.
 Velma gets the Puzzlebox.
-Holmes invites everyone aboard the Orient Express Magnum is hired under pretense of National Security
+Holmes invites everyone aboard the Orient Express Magnum is hired under pretense of American National Security to retrieve the documents Holmes has.
 --
 Guests board Express in Paris.
 Travel across Europe.